My Design Process

 Design Approach:

-Michal's Adventures in Voices and Choices
+Michal's Adventures in Voices and Choices (Proof of Concept)

 Analysis

-The training goal is to enhance leaders’ abilities to navigate diversity and inclusivity scenarios to enhance employee collaboration and morale.
-Specifically, topics included conflict resolution, fostering inclusion, and addressing unconscious cultural biases.
 The overall goal was to see a 30% increase in employee satisfaction annual surveys and a 50% reduction in HR complaints regarding inclusivity and diversity.

 Design Phase